selforganising/book/onegoodonebad/lean.md

 The classic mistake of a new project is overinvesting resource in a 'great idea' which has no known value.

 Lean discipline requires that you don't spend any resource on anything which doesn't lead to value creation.
-So, if you don't **know** what value your can create, you shouldn't spend any resource.
+So, if you don't **know** what value you can create, you shouldn't spend any resource.
 First, you need to find out what value you can create.

 The purpose of this post is to show how lean methodology helps you acheive that.